A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

 The authors of CHiME 6 dev made the recordings by placing six Microsoft Kinects throughout the home in the first session and five in the second.
 However, the Kinect version is unspecified.
 Each Kinect recorded four sound streams simultaneously, using 16-bit integers, sampled at 16 kHz.

 In CHiME 6 additional speech was recorded using body-worn microphones, but only the recordings from the Kinect were used.
-The recordings from body-worn microphones lacked acoustic realism as they sounded like clean studio recordings.
+The recordings from body-worn microphones lacked acoustic realism as the recordings sounded like clean studio recordings.

 The label \emph{interfering speakers} contains only speech taken from CHiME 6 and is not mixed with environment sounds.
-It represents a scenario with multiple speakers where the speech is intelligible.
+The label represents a scenario with multiple speakers where the speech is intelligible.
 The label \emph{cocktail party} contains multiple speakers but the speech is unintelligible.

-Compared to datasets like AudioSet, AHEAD-DS is still relatively small, which is a disadvantage.
-In later sections, we analyse the implications of having a small dataset (See \emph{Label Smoothing, Augmentation, Unfreezing Only the Last Layer, and Random Weight Initialisation} section).